Taif50/Task-/README.md

 - a database
-- using the get method for a sensor
+- using the get method for an integer sensor